stinkyfart69420/custom_discord_moderation_bot/README.md

 # HOW TO SETUP

 To setup this bot, all you have to do is to run the setup.py file and it will do everything for you.
-(Make sure you created a bot with all itents enabled at https://discord.com/developers/applications )
+(Make sure you created a bot with all intents enabled at https://discord.com/developers/applications )

+# Need help?

+You can contact notsusgecc@gmail.com for help.